Integrative Counsellor: Kate Collinson

 Zoe Moran

-Dealing with the ongoing unrest in the world alongside our own personal battles can often feel like too much to carry.
-And while therapy alone cannot change the world, it can be a place to share the load, to untangle yourself and make sense of who you are and where you’re going.
+Navigating life in the current climate is hard and dealing with the ongoing unrest in the world alongside our own personal battles can often feel like too much to hold.
+While therapy alone cannot change the world, it can be a place to share the load, to untangle yourself and make sense of who you are and where you’re going.

+I work integratively, weaving together relational psychodynamics and existential theory.
 As we work together, we will form a relationship, and that relationship might mirror other relationships in your life.
-Certain patterns or familiar feelings and reactions might play out and all of this can be used as a tool to help you understand yourself and the ways you relate to others better.
+We will explore patterns that emerge and link familiar feelings and reactions to past experiences.
+All of this can be used as a tool to help you understand yourself and the ways you relate to others better.
+Existential theory helps us to understand our place in the world, how we make meaning and how to make sense of difficult experiences which throw us off balance.

-I have over 5 years experience supporting adults and young people with their mental health in a variety of settings.
-This has included drug and alcohol addiction services, emotional support helplines, supported accommodation and now talk therapy.
+I have held many different roles supporting adults with their mental health in a variety of settings.
+This has included drug and alcohol addiction services, emotional support helplines, supported accommodation and talk therapy.
 While I have experience with a range of issues my particular areas of focus are:

 • Anxiety